Element formation in radiation-hydrodynamics simulations of kilonovae

 The set of hydrodynamic equations is closed by the EoS.
 In the high-temperature regime, we implement the tabulated Helmholtz EoS introduced in \cite{Timmes:2000a} and also used in \cite{Lippuner:2017tyn}.
 For lower temperatures, where the contribution of positrons is negligible, we switch to the Paczynski EoS introduced in \cite{Paczynski:1986px} and utilized in \cite{Morozova:2015bla, Wu:2021ibi}.
 This analytical EoS describes a mixture of ideal gases, namely a Boltzmann gas of non-degenerate, non-relativistic ions, an ideal gas of arbitrarily degenerate and relativistic electrons, and a photon ideal gas.
 The inclusion of an online nuclear network, as described in Sec.~\ref{subsec:nnCoupling}, improves the realism of these EoS, as the mean molecular weight and the electron fraction, which enter the EoS, are self-consistently calculated on the fly.

 To account for the angular dependency of the ejecta properties, we employ the spherically symmetric hydrodynamic equations in a ray-by-ray fashion.
 For each angular section, we first map the profile into an effective 1D problem by multiplying the total mass by the scaling factor $\lambda_\theta = 4\pi / \Delta\Omega$, where $\Delta\Omega \simeq 2\pi \sin{\theta} \, d\theta$ represents the solid angle included in the angular section.
 This ensures that all the intensive quantities (including density) remain fixed.
-Then, we independently evolve the different angular sections by discretizing the 1D hydrodynamic equations over $n_\text{sh} = 600$ spherical fluid elements (mass shells).
-Non-radial flows of matter and radiation are neglected.
-Finally, we map the problem back to the axisymmetric scenario by keeping the intensive quantities unchanged, rescaling the extensive ones by the scaling factor $1/\lambda_\theta$ and combining the results.
+Then, we independently evolve the different angular sections by discretizing the 1D hydrodynamic equations over $n_\text{sh}$ spherical fluid elements (mass shells). \newtxt{We ran tests for some selected sections with grid resolutions $n_\text{sh} = 300, 600, 1000$.
+We found $n_\text{sh} = 600$ sufficiently high to resolve the details of the nucleosynthesis and decided to use this resolution for the complete simulation.} Note that non-radial flows of matter and radiation are neglected, \newtxt{as well as higher dimensional fluid instabilities (\eg~Kelvin-Helmholtz), convection and the possibility of shells surpassing each other.
+This could in principle lead to over or underestimating the pressure work exchanged between the radial shells and introduce artificial shocks in the system.} Finally, we map the problem back to the axisymmetric scenario by keeping the intensive quantities unchanged, rescaling the extensive ones by the scaling factor $1/\lambda_\theta$ and combining the results.